 Gene Edwards, in his wonderful book Tale of Three Kings, says that David understood something that few of even the wisest men in David’s day understood, and even fewer today.

 David understood that “God did not have, but wanted very much to have, men who would live in pain.
-God wanted a broken vessel.”
+God wanted a broken vessel.”“In doing this small feat of returning thrown spears, you will prove many things.

 You are courageous.